 A granny flat can boost your home value by 30 %.

-The amount of value that a granny flat will add to your home varies depending on your property and the type of granny flat you wish to build.
-According to the 2019 CoreLogic/Archistart Granny Flat Report, it could boost home values by 30 per cent and add around 27% to rental income.
+The amount of value that a granny flat will add to your home will vary based on the characteristics of your land and the kind of granny flat that you choose to construct on it.
+According to the findings of the 2019 Granny Flat Report conducted by CoreLogic and Archistart, it has the potential to contribute around 27 percent to rental revenue while simultaneously increasing the value of the home by 30 percent.

-However, it is essential to be careful and make sure you are using the space appropriately.
-You do not want a granny flat that dominates your land or removes every single piece of green space you have.
-Consider whether an internal or external construction is going to work best from your property and work from there.
-You could also turn your garage or unused space under the house into one.
+Nevertheless, it is absolutely necessary to use caution and check that you are not misusing the available space in any way.
+You do not want a granny flat that takes up the majority of your land or eradicates every last bit of the green area you currently possess.
+Think about whether an internal or an external building will work better on your land, and then proceed from there.
+Alternately, you may convert an underutilised portion of your garage or the space under the home into one.
 Looking for dual occupancy?
-Look no further!
-MJS Construction Group has you covered.
+No need to look any further!
+You are in good hands with MJS Construction Group.

 A granny flat can increase rental yields by 27%

-For example, if you have constructed a $100,000 granny flat on a property in a popular area, you might be able to make up to $400 per week in rent (or more in places like the Northern Beaches of Sydney).
-According to CoreLogic-RP Data, this sits only marginally below the median rent across Australian capitals for the September 2019 quarter, which was $435.
+For instance, if you have built a granny flat on your property in a desirable region for the cost of one hundred thousand dollars, you might be able to charge as much as four hundred dollars per week for rent (or more in places like the Northern Beaches of Sydney).
+According to CoreLogic-RP Data, this is only a smidgen lower than the median rent across all of Australia's capital cities for the September 2019 quarter, which was $435.
+This number stands only a smidgen below the median rent.

 Tips To Get The Most Value Out Of Your Granny Flat

-Adding value through a granny flat is quite an easy process, and it can rapidly increase your capital value and rental income.
-The rental income may help you maintain your servicing capacity with lenders and proceed to your next property acquisition.
-It makes sense to earn two incomes from one property.
+Adding value to your property by constructing a granny flat is a relatively simple operation, and it has the potential to significantly boost both your capital value and your rental income.
+The income from the rental property may assist you in maintaining your servicing capacity with lenders and moving forwards with the acquisition of your subsequent property.
+It makes perfect sense to generate two incomes from a single piece of real estate.

 A broker can help with construction finance for your granny flat.